JuliaMolSim/Molly.jl/docs/src/documentation.md

 | Intel GPU          | oneAPI            | `oneArray` |
 | Apple Silicon      | Metal             | `MtlArray` |

-As an important note, Metal/Apple Silicon devices can only run with 32 bit precision, so be sure to use `Float32` (for example) where necessary.
+Metal/Apple Silicon devices can only run with 32 bit precision, so be sure to use `Float32` in this case.
+Non-CUDA backends are less well-tested with Molly than CUDA.

 Simulation setup is similar to above, but with the coordinates, velocities and atoms moved to the GPU.
 This example also shows setting up a simulation to run with `Float32`, which gives much better performance on GPUs.
 Of course, you will need to determine whether this level of numerical accuracy is appropriate in your case.